RetroPie/RetroPie-Docs/docs/Sega-CD.md

 ## ROMS
 Accepted File Extensions: **.bin .chd .cue .iso**
-Note: .bin files wont be displayed within Emulation Station, they will be referenced via the .cue.
+Note: .bin files won't be displayed within Emulation Station, they will be referenced via the .cue.

 Place your Sega CD ROMS (.chd .iso OR .bin AND .cue) in